TJLW/tjlw.github.io/Projects/ArloAGV/README.md

 The intent of this platform is to handle the evaluation of a number of robotic algorithms.
 Specifically for this iteration, the focus is autonomous mapping and obstacle avoidance.

-### Overview

-### Motivation

 ### Software

-The software side of this current iteration utilizes a custom built Linux kernel built with the Xilinx Petalinux software that is booted on the Zynq processor.
+The software side of this platform utilizes a custom built Linux kernel built with the Xilinx Petalinux software that is booted on the Zynq processor.
 This allows for an easy generation of a kernel that is appropriate for any of the custom hardware implemented in programmable logic.
 A base Ubuntu 2018.4 LTS (Bionic Beaver) filesystem is used to complete our operating system.

 Playing a central role in the software is the Robotic Operating System (ROS) in order to enable a well-organized control system.
 Currently with our selection of Ubuntu 2018.2, we are using the latest distribution (at this time) ROS Melodic Morenia.